Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Conclusion

 \subsubsection{Acknowledgments}

 We thank Francis Williams for valuable discussions and his support in re-implementing the NKF framework and Lukas Meyer for his help during NKSR evaluation.
 This work was funded by the German Federal Ministry of Education and Research (BMBF), FKZ: 01IS22082 (IRRW).
 The authors are responsible for the content of this publication.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b112dc IRRW.
+NHR funding is provided by federal and Bavarian state authorities.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.